SixArm/swagger-starter/README.md

    * Edit `index.html` to see how to add your file's URL as the default URL.

+   * Customize `index.html` if your API uses an API key, or authentication token, etc.

-   * Customize anything you want, such as HTML, CSS, JS.
+   * Customize anything else you want, such as HTML, CSS, JS.

 Copy everything here to any directory on any webserver: